Travel Health Information for UN Personnel

 For the latest available on travel restrictions, please visit the International Air Transport Association (IATA) Travel News page.
 It is important to caveat that this information is only as reported to by the countries and may not reflect the absolute latest information.
 Moreover, it is general in sense and does not provide all of the specific details (e.g. the US restrictions lists by do not go into the level of details that was promulgated by the State department as to which visa classes are exempt).
 Travelers should still ensure that they check with the relevant authorities for any countries they plan to travel to and ensure that they would not face any issues as it relates to their specific situation.

 The latest information from WHO can be found at https://www.who.int/health-topics/coronavirus.

 Vaccination and Malaria Prophylaxis Recommendations

 The UN Medical Directors have developed an overarching Vaccination and Malaria Prophylaxis Recommendations (English / French) for all UN personnel travelling on official business.
-Please be sure to consult this document in preparation regarding your health needs for your upcoming travel.
+Please be sure to consult this document and the presentation (English/French) in preparation regarding your health needs for your upcoming travel.

 Please note that these recommendations should be applied according to factors such as an individual's vaccination history, health status, destination(s), trip itinerary, type of travel, length of stay, etc.